reticulardev/xside/docs/quick_start.md

 ![Image](img/demo.png "screenshot")

-## Imports
+## The imports

-The project uses the `snake_case` feature to obtain idiomatic code, but does not use the `true_property` feature to avoid conflicts, as it does not yet work 100%.

-After downloading and configuring, import the `sys` lib, import `PySide` to have access to all widgets, import `PySideX` to build the CSD window and finally configure the `snake_case` feature.
+In your code file, import the `sys` lib, import `PySide` to have access to all widgets, import `PySideX` to build the CSD window and finally configure the `snake_case` feature.
+As already mentioned, the project uses the `snake_case` feature to obtain idiomatic code.

 ```python
 import sys